Vaddo/FavColors/README.md

 **2)** Add your favourite colors by modifying the content of the `index.html` file

-> Set the `data-title` attribute for the title
+- Set the `data-title` attribute for the title

-> Add hex color codes seperated by space
+- Add hex color codes seperated by space

+> **HINT**: Colors sorted by their contrasts.
+If you need a sorting by colors, please create groups.

 *Example*
 ```html